Only the Brave (2017 film): Production

 On March 1, 2016, Josh Brolin and Miles Teller joined the cast of the film.
 Jeff Bridges and Taylor Kitsch later also joined the cast.
+The cast went through firefighter bootcamp to prepare for their roles.

 The film was produced under the working title Granite Mountain.
 Principal photography on the film began in New Mexico on June 13, 2016.
 Filming took place at different locations in and around Santa Fe and Los Alamos.

 Joseph Trapanese composed the film's score.
 Dierks Bentley released a single called "Hold The Light", featuring S. Carey.
 The single and the music video was released on October 6, 2017.

+Cameraman James Razo suffered severe injuries while transporting equipment to a remote location used in the film.
+He sued the production companies, winning a $60 million payout in 2022, which is more than double what the film would gross at the box office.

 Release

-Only the Brave, originally titled Granite Mountain, was released on October 20, 2017, by Sony Pictures Releasing under its Columbia Pictures label.
+Only the Brave was released on October 20, 2017, by Sony Pictures Releasing under its Columbia Pictures label.
 Before that the film was set a release date for September 22, 2017, but a disagreement between Lionsgate and production company Black Label Media saw the U.S. distribution rights change to Columbia Pictures.
 Summit Entertainment will retain international rights in select countries for the film.
 The trailer came out on July 19, and the film was retitled Only the Brave.
 The film was released digitally on January 23, 2018, and on DVD and Blu-ray on February 6, 2018.
 As of December 2018, it had made $7.2 million in home video sales.

 Accuracy

-The real hotshots' human pyramid photo, recreated in the film.

 Some scenes in the film are added in for dramatic effect.
 For instance, Brendan McDonough was never bitten by a rattlesnake - which inadvertently caused him to be placed on lookout duty during the Yarnell Hill fire.
-In reality, McDonough went to a funeral and came down with the flu.
+In reality, McDonough was chosen for lookout in part because he had gone to a funeral and came down with the flu.

 Brendan McDonough also didn't confront Eric Marsh about leaving in the manner in which it is portrayed.
 Brendan had considered transferring from wildland to structural firefighting in the past, but Eric stood by his decision, saying "Whatever you need to do for your daughter, you go ahead and do that.
 I support you fully."

 The film depicts the families of the fallen Granite Mountain Hotshots learning about their deaths from Brendan inside a middle school gymnasium.
 The actual families learned from their own relatives or social media posts.